Veterinarian Kevin Fitzgerald Plays Not My Job

 (LAUGHTER)

 FITZGERALD: Not his perky spider self?
 He called in late for work?
-No, he hasn't eaten in several weeks and yesterday, his leg fell off.
+He goes, no, he hasn't eaten in several weeks.
+And yesterday, his leg fell off.

 (LAUGHTER)